dorjeduck/llm.mojo/README.md

 mojo train_gpt2_nightly.mojo
 ```

-Please not that the nightly releases are often subject to breaking changes, so you may encounter issues when running ```train_gpt2_nightly.mojo```.
+Please note that the nightly releases are often subject to breaking changes, so you may encounter issues when running ```train_gpt2_nightly.mojo```.

 ## Benchmarks